Search for pair production of vector-like quarks in leptonic final states in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Single-lepton channel

 The MLP inputs include both event-level and jet-level observables that were chosen to maximize overall network accuracy and minimize the misidentification of \ttbar events as signal events.
 Event-level observables include $\HT$, $\ST$, \ptmiss, the minimum angular separation between the highest \pt large-radius jet and any other large-radius jet, and the numbers of small-radius jets, large-radius jets, and $\PQb$-tagged small-radius jets.
 If a leptonically decaying top quark is reconstructed in the event, its \pt, mass, and the angular separation between the $\PW$ boson and the bottom quark are also included.
-Jet-level variables include \pt, the \textsc{DeepAK8} light quark or gluon score, and the $N$-subjettiness ratios, as well as the softdrop mass of the highest \pt large-radius jet.
+Jet-level variables include the \pt, the \textsc{DeepAK8} light quark or gluon score, and the $N$-subjettiness ratio $\tau_2/\tau_1$ of the three highest \pt large-radius jets, as well as the softdrop mass of the highest \pt large-radius jet.

 Modeling of the \textsc{DeepAK8} light quark or gluon score is studied in a validation region containing events with only two large-radius jets, in which the predicted signal is negligible compared to the background.
 The model is improved by a binned shape correction for the 2017 and 2018 simulations, taken from the data-to-background ratios in the light quark or gluon score distributions.
 This ratio ranges from 1.2 in jets with lower scores to 0.7 in jets with very high scores.
 The correction is applied to the simulation by weighting events by the product of the correction for the three leading large-radius jets, normalized so that the cross section of each simulated sample remains unchanged.